-(3) Once your user is created, click back to “All Users” in the dark gray left-hand navigation under the main “Users” link.
+Once your user is created, click back to “All Users” in the admin menu on the left under the main “Users” link.

-(4) You can then set up any additional information you’d like for your user by clicking their username, which should now show up in the main list of website users.
+You can then set up or update any additional information you’d like for your user by clicking their username, which should now show up in the main list of website users.